SLMT/paper-notes/src/deterministic_dbms/liu2022snapper.md

     - Multiple loggers
     - Each logger has its own log file
     - Transactional actors sends its log to one of loggers decided by a simple hash function

+### Key Idea to ensure Serializability

+Perform a serializability check for all ACTs before they commit:

+- For each ACT Ti, check if Ti depends on a batch Bi while a batch Bj with j < i depends on Ti.
+  - If the case exists, abort Ti.

+This check ensures there is no cyclic dependency exist between PACTs and ACTs.
+Other possible violations to serializability have been prevented from the concurrency controls in PACTs and ACTs.

 ## Experiments